mrjohnskelton/broadband-connection-test/README.md

   - A more accessible article on [How to use Cron in Linux](https://opensource.com/article/17/11/how-use-cron-linux)
 - Python
   - Using [pip requirements files](https://pip.pypa.io/en/stable/user_guide/#id1) to install all dependencies in one go

+## Python Insights Along the Way

+I'm still learning python so here are some notes along the way:

+- `python3 -m pip install - requiremetns.txt` to install python3 packages - `pip install...` may use python2
+- `source mypython/bin/activate` to active virtual env